tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

 `RandomTrafficSimulator` only has one component: *Traffic Manager* (script) which is described below.

-### Traffic Manager (script)
+### TrafficManager (script)
 ![random_traffic_script](random_traffic_script.png)

-`Traffic Manager` (script) is responsible for all of top level management of the [`NPC Vehicles`](../../NPCs/Vehicle/).
+*Traffic Manager* (script) is responsible for all of top level management of the [`NPCVehicles`](../../NPCs/Vehicle/).
-It managed spawning of `NPC Vehicles` on `Traffic Lanes`.
+It managed spawning of `NPCVehicles` on `TrafficLanes`.

-`Traffic Manager` uses the concept of `Traffic Simulators`.
+`TrafficManager` uses the concept of `TrafficSimulators`.
-One `Traffic Simulator` is responsible for managing its set of NPC Vehicles.
+One `TrafficSimulator` is responsible for managing its set of `NPCVehicles`.
-Every `Traffic Simulator` spawns its own `NPC Vehicles` independently.
+Every `TrafficSimulator` spawns its own `NPCVehicles` independently.
-The Vehicles spawned by one `Traffic Simulator` do respect its configuration.
+The vehicles spawned by one `TrafficSimulator` do respect its configuration.
-`Traffic Simulators` can be interpreted as `NPC Vehicle` spawners with different configurations each.
+`TrafficSimulators` can be interpreted as `NPCVehicle` spawners with different configurations each.
-Many different `Traffic Simulators` can be added to the `Traffic Manager`.
+Many different `TrafficSimulators` can be added to the `TrafficManager`.

-If a random mode is selected ([`RandomTrafficSimulator`](#random-traffic)) then [`NPC Vehicles`](../../NPCs/Vehicle/) will spawn in random places (from the selected list) and drive in random directions.
+If a random mode is selected ([`RandomTrafficSimulator`](#random-traffic)) then [`NPCVehicles`](../../NPCs/Vehicle/) will spawn in random places (from the selected list) and drive in random directions.
-To be able to reproduce the behavior of the Random Traffic Simulator a [`Seed`](https://en.wikipedia.org/wiki/Random_seed) can be specified - which is used for the pseudo-random numbers generation.
+To be able to reproduce the behavior of the `RandomTrafficSimulator` a [`Seed`](https://en.wikipedia.org/wiki/Random_seed) can be specified - which is used for the pseudo-random numbers generation.

-`Traffic Manager` script also configures all of the spawned `NPC Vehicles`, so that they all have common parameters
+`TrafficManager` script also configures all of the spawned `NPCVehicles`, so that they all have common parameters

-- `Acceleration` - the acceleration used by the vehicles at all times when accelerating
+- `Acceleration` - the acceleration used by the vehicles at all times when accelerating.
-- `Deceleration` - the value of deceleration used in ordinary situations
+- `Deceleration` - the value of deceleration used in ordinary situations.
-- `Sudden Deceleration` - deceleration used when standard `Deceleration` is not sufficient to avoid accident
+- `Sudden Deceleration` - deceleration used when standard `Deceleration` is not sufficient to avoid accident.
-- `Absolute Deceleration` - value of deceleration used when no other deceleration allows to avoid the accident
+- `Absolute Deceleration` - value of deceleration used when no other deceleration allows to avoid the accident.

 The `Vehicle Layer Mask` and `Ground Layer Mask` are used to make sure all vehicles can correctly interact with the ground to guarantee simulation accuracy.

-`Max Vehicle Count` specifies how many [NPC Vehicles](../../NPCs/Vehicle/) can be present on the scene at once.
+`Max Vehicle Count` specifies how many `NPCVehicles` can be present on the scene at once.
-When the number of NPC Vehicles on the scene is equal to this value the [Random Traffic Simulator](#randomtrafficsimulator) stops spawning new vehicles until some existing vehicles drive away and disappear.
+When the number of `NPCVehicles` on the scene is equal to this value the [`RandomTrafficSimulator`](#randomtrafficsimulator) stops spawning new vehicles until some existing vehicles drive away and disappear.

-The `Ego Vehicle` field provides the information about Ego vehicle used for correct behavior of NPC Vehicles when interacting with Ego.
+The `EgoVehicle` field provides the information about Ego vehicle used for correct behavior of`NPCVehicles`when interacting with Ego.

 `Show Gizmos` checkbox specifies whether the [Gizmos](#gizmos) visualization should be displayed when running the simulation.